MamaShip/MR-Tracker/README.md

 go install github.com/MamaShip/MR-Tracker@latest
 ```

-Or you can download the execution file from [release](https://github.com/MamaShip/MR-Tracker/releases) page.
-And put it in your `PATH`.
+Or you can download the executable file from [release](https://github.com/MamaShip/MR-Tracker/releases) page.
+And put it in your `PATH` (or run it directly).

 ### Run